 Proposition 5 first states that there is no active trade if the state does not sell goods.
 Essentially, no private agent is interested in being net seller in this case, so nor can there be any net private buyer.
 Notice that we ruled out the posting of infinite prices when describing the action space of private agents.
 Yet they could arise as a variant of a notrade equilibrium in which some agents transfer money without counterparts to others.
-By contrast, such "infinite price levels" are out of range when all equilibria feature active trade because money has strictly positive value in this case.
+By contrast, such "infinite price levels" are out of range when all equilibria feature active trade, as is the case when $\delta_G < 0$, because money has strictly positive value in this case.

-Proposition 5 then states that in the presence of heterogeneous net transfers, the state must supply strictly more goods $-P^\delta_G$ than the equilibrium average net demand N ( $N < -P^\delta_G$ ) in order to determine the price level.
+Proposition 5 then states that in the presence of heterogeneous net transfers, the state must supply strictly more goods $-P^\delta_G$ than the equilibrium average net demand

+$N (N < -P^ \delta_G)$ in order to determine the price level.

-In the case of insufficient backing $N \geq -P^ \delta_G$ that we deem "financial repression", heterogeneity among net transfers creates room for unofficial trading among creditors.
-Whereas there still exists an equilibrium without unofficial trades, there also exist equilibria with unofficial prices strictly above $N/(-\delta_G)$ .
-In these equilibria, small creditors are willing to acquire money at a low cost (at a high price level) in order to gain more dilution power in the official market.
+In the case of insufficient backing $N \geq -P^ \delta_G$ that we deem "financial repression", heterogeneity among net transfers creates room for unofficial trading among creditors.7 Whereas there still exists an equilibrium without unofficial trades, there also exist equilibria with unofficial prices strictly above P^ .
+In the equilibria that we construct, small creditors are willing to acquire money at a low cost (at a high price level) in order to gain more dilution power in the official market.
 Conversely, agents with large claims on the state accept to sell some money to them at such high unofficial prices rather than further diluting their own positions in the official market.

-Thus, agents with low cash holdings arise as endogenous intermediaries between cash-rich agents and the state, selling goods dear and buying cheap.
-In the absence of unofficial post than the large creditors.
+Thus, agents with low cash holdings arise as endogenous intermediaries between cashrich agents and the state, selling goods dear and buying cheap.
+In the absence of unofficial trading, these small fiscal creditors earn a higher marginal return on money in the official post than the large creditors.
 By using borrowed money in the unofficial market to crowd large creditors out, small creditors coordinate on extracting rents from them: Unofficial markets reduce consumption inequality.
+We will see that the fact that unofficial markets benefit agents with high returns in the official one this way is a pervasive feature across the very diverse applications that we discuss in Section 8.

-Proposition 5 also shows that in the case of strict insufficient backing $N > -P^ \delta_G$ , there is strong price-level determination if all the transfers $N_i$ are identical because there is no room for unofficial trading.
+Proposition 5 also shows that in the case of strict insufficient backing $N > -P^ \delta_G$, there is strong price-level determination if all the transfers N_i are identical because there is no room for unofficial trading.
 An inspection of the proof shows that this result is actually continuous in essence, in the sense that unofficial trading volume shrinks as private cash holdings become more homogeneous.
 The intuition is as follows.
-Applying Lemma 3 to any net seller j in an unofficial market and Lemma 4 to any net buyer k, it must be that $\Delta_j(P^) \ge \Delta_k(P^)$ .
-This means that the unofficial transfer of cash for goods cannot be so large that unofficial sellers' positions exceed that of net unofficial buyers in the official market.
+Applying Lemma 3 to any net seller j in an unofficial market and Lemma 4 to any net buyer k, it must be that $\Delta_j(P^) \ge \Delta_k(P^)$.
+This means that the unofficial transfers of cash for goods cannot be so large that unofficial sellers' positions exceed that of net unofficial buyers in the official market.
 But then, the unofficial trading volume has to tend to zero as their initial (pre-trade) cash holdings become more similar.
-In other words, if all creditors earn the same marginal return on money in the official market, there is only limited room for rent extraction via unofficial markets across them.
+In other words, if all creditors earn similar marginal returns on money in the official market, there is only limited room for rent extraction via unofficial markets across them.
+In this case there is limited deviation from the official price despite insufficient backing.